ThatBlokeCalledJay/auto-app-version/README.md

 Your csproj file may have multiple `<PropertyGroup>` elements.
 This isn't a problem, however AutoAppVersion will only check the first instance of a `<PropertyGroup>` element for the version element.
 Long story short, put your package info `<PropertyGroup>` element with the version element before any others.

 ## Important Shout Out:
-I just want to say thanks to [Maik Vandergaag](https://github.com/maikvandergaag/msft-extensions/tree/develop/azuredevops/versioncounter) your project (and api request code) really helped me out.
+I just want to say thanks to [Maik van der Gaag](https://github.com/maikvandergaag/msft-extensions/tree/develop/azuredevops/versioncounter) your project (and api request code) really helped me out.